MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/obtain-certificate-windows-server-and-operations-manager.md

 This article describes how to obtain a certificate and use with Operations Manager Management Server, Gateway, or Agent using either a Stand-Alone or Enterprise Active Directory Certificate Services (AD CS) Certificate Authority (CA) server on the Windows platform.

 - To request and accept a certificate, use the [certreq](/windows-server/administration/windows-commands/certreq_1) command-line utility.
-To submit and retrive a certificate, use a web interface.
+To submit and retrieve a certificate, use a web interface.

 ## Prerequisites